On \mu-Compatible Metrics and Measurable Sensitivity: Constructing -Lipshitz Metrics

-\begin{remark} In general, even if the metric $d$ is $\mu$-compatible, the metric $d_{T}$ may not be $\mu$-compatible as its balls may have measure 0.
-Consequently, there is no guarantee that the measure space is separable under the topology determined by $d_T$, and it is conceivable that there are $d_T$-open sets (not expressible as a countable union of balls) which are not measurable.
+{\bf Remark.} In general, even if the metric $d$ is $\mu$-compatible, the metric $d_{T}$ may not be $\mu$-compatible.
+Consequently, there is no guarantee that the measure space is separable under the topology determined by $d_T$.

 For example, let $I$ be the unit interval, $\lambda$ be the Lebesgue measure, and $d$ be the usual metric.
 Let $T:I\to I$ be the doubling map $Tx=2x\pmod1$.
 Note that $d$ is a $\lambda$-compatible metric.